-Situated in central Europe, the Czech Republic presents a geographically convenient yet complicated surrogacy option for intended parents seeking to build their families.
-Renowned for its vibrant culture and history, as well as its popularity as a destination for fertility tourism, including IVF and egg donation, Czech Republic has emerged as a notable surrogacy destination.
-Although it lacks formal surrogacy laws, many are drawn to it for its accessibility, affordability, and location in the heart of Europe.
+Situated in central Europe, the Czech Republic presents a geographically convenient yet not so simple surrogacy option for intended parents seeking to build their families.
+Renowned for its vibrant culture and history, as well as its popularity as a destination for fertility tourism, including IVF and egg donation, Czech Republic has emerged as “an under the radar” surrogacy destination.

 The Czech Republic attracts attention due to its geographic and logistical benefits.
 Being part of the Schengen Area facilitates easy cross-border travel for intended parents, particularly from neighbouring European countries.
 Additionally, surrogacy costs in the Czech Republic are lower than in the US, which enhances its appeal for those looking for more affordable options.